santoine/Exercices/README.txt

 README.txt
 ----------

-A small text mode deminer in python
+Some exercices to learn python